mirchaemanuel/a80-cli/README.md

 ## OpenAI

-Currently there is only one command that allows you to ask questions to OpenAI:
+Currently there is some command to interact with OpenAI
+- ai:query => allow the user to ask question to OpenAI
+- ai:title-abstract => generate a SEO title and an abstract from a text file (plain text only)

 ```
 ./a80 ai:query --help